 Wills are always revoked on marriage unless they specifically state that they were made in ‘contemplation of marriage’ to a specific person.

 Therefore, on remarriage, you should make a new Will and include the appointment of a guardian for your children of your first marriage.
 Once more, we would strongly recommend coordinating with your ex-spouse to avoid conflict in the future.
+Find out more about the effect of separation or divorce on a Will here.

 If you appoint guardians for your minor children, who will pay for their upkeep?
 Many parents deal with this issue by including a provision in their Will that their ‘residuary estate’ – that is, the amount of money left after all debts and expenses has been paid – should be held ‘on trust’ for the children.
 This means that the money is held safely for the children until they reach a certain specified age – usually 18, 21 or 25.